Christian Yelich Player Props: Brewers vs. Rockies

 Christian Yelich At The Plate

-- In 10.7% of his games this season, he has hit a home run, and 2.5% of his trips to the plate.
+- He has gone deep in 10.3% of his games this year, and 2.4% of his trips to the dish.

-- In nine games this year (32.1%), Yelich has picked up an RBI, including two games with multiple runs batted in.
+- Yelich has driven in a run in nine games this year (31.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.